withbelay/style/Style/Frontend/index.md

   > We use UIKitten for 3 things:
   >
-  > 1. Theme provider (allows us to switch between light and dark mode i.e. independetly set colors as well as a shared general theme)
+  > 1. Theme provider (allows us to switch between light and dark mode i.e. independently set colors as well as a shared general theme)
   > 2. Themed colors in CSS styling (allows us to reference theme colors in our CSS)
   > 3. Component Library (commonly used components like `<Text />` and `<Button />` that use our design language)